 Despite these negatives, becoming a landlord may still be an appealing option given the perceived lack of good alternatives, with savings rates remaining low and restrictions on the amount that can be saved into a pension.

 Becoming a landlord

-Recent tax changes, tighter lending rules and last November’s bank base rate increase have had a negative impact on the buy-to-let market.
+Recent tax changes, tighter lending rules and two bank base rate increases since November 2017 have had a negative impact on the buy-to-let market.
 This means that anyone thinking of becoming a landlord in future will need to carefully consider the pros and cons, especially when it comes to tax.

 Buying a property

 While finding the right property in the right area at the right price will be at the forefront of your mind, you should not forget the tax implications.

 Although you will incur various lending, legal and survey costs, stamp duty land tax (SDLT) is usually the biggest expense when purchasing a property in England or Northern Ireland.
 SDLT rates are increased by 3% when it comes to buy-to-lets, regardless of whether you buy the property personally or through a limited company.

 If you are purchasing a buy-to-let in Scotland, you will pay land and buildings transaction tax (LBTT), instead of SDLT, at a rate of 4% from 25 January 2019.
 For buy-to-let purchases in Wales, land transaction tax (LTT) applies with a 3% surcharge, as in England and Northern Ireland.

 In each case, tax is paid on the slice of the purchase price falling within each tax band.